coder7475/model-training-with-modular-workflow/README.md

 ### Dataset

-The provided dataset can be found at: [Telco Customer Churn] https://www.kaggle.com/datasets/blastchar/telco-customer-churn
+The provided dataset can be found at: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

-In this repository: data-source/Telco-Customer-Churn.csv
+In this repository: `data-source/Telco-Customer-Churn.csv`

-#### About Dataset

 **Telcom Customer Churn**